Adillwma/QuantumHarmonics/README.md

 - $m$ is the mass of the oscillator.
 - $V$ is the potential energy.

-For the quantum harmonic oscillator, the potential is :
+For the quantum harmonic oscillator, the potential $V$ is,

 $$
 V(x) = \frac{1}{2}m \omega^2 x^2   \tag{6}
 $$

 where $\omega$ is the angular frequency of the oscillator.
+We can see that it is a quadritic potential, following the form of the classical harmonic oscillator, with $k$ the spring constant being equal to $m \omega^2$.

 <div align="center">